zengjixiang/jina/docs/jina-ai-cloud/login.md

 ## via Python API

-Installed along with Jina, you can leverage the `hubble` package to manage login from Python
+Installed along with Jina-serve, you can leverage the `hubble` package to manage login from Python

 ### Login